How To Work With Travel Bloggers & Influencers – and When You Should Pay.

 Abigail King – Blogger: Inside The Travel Lab

-- What makes it hard to work with bloggers is that every blogger reached the professional through a totally different pathway
+- What makes it hard to work with bloggers is that blogger/influencer reached the professional through a totally different pathway

 - Professions like medicine have a clear, defined pathway for medical students to follow.